zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 P-values are often misinterpreted as the probability that, in this example, high- and low-intensity exercise result in the same average heart rate.
-However, "high- and low-intensity exercise result in the same average heart rate" is not a random variable like the outcome of 10 coin tosses.
-It's a statement that doesn't have a probability distribution, so you can't make probability statements about it.
+However, "high- and low-intensity exercise result in the same average heart rate" is not a **random variable** like the number of heads or tails in 10 flips of a coin.
+It's a statement that doesn't have a **probability distribution**, so you can't make probability statements about it.
+The p-value summarizes the comparison between our data and the data we might have obtained from a probability distribution if there were no difference in mean heart rates.
+Specifically, the p-value tells us how far out on the tail of that distribution the data we got falls.
 To understand this better, we'll explore probability distributions next.

 ## Probability and probability distributions
 Suppose you have measured the resting heart rate of the entire population of